Markdowns, sales, promotions, discounts, and every other word synonymous with a “deal” create sticky situations for retailers.

 Don’t let this deter you from offering promotions entirely, though.
-Discounts are incredible stimuli for consumers, and JC Penney is a perfect example of this.
-The company replaced sales and coupons with an everyday low pricing strategy, and completely removed the feeling of accomplishment you get when you find a great item at a low price for a limited time only.
+Discounts are incredible stimuli for consumers, and JC Penney is a perfect cautionary tale.
+The company replaced sales and coupons with an everyday low pricing strategy and completely removed the feeling of accomplishment shoppers get when they find a great item at a low price for a limited time only.

 Those promotions are how retailers can create hype and buzz about their store, and JC Penney’s decision to remove them entirely hurt the retailer.
 In the year before the strategy’s implementation, JC Penney offered about 590 sales promotions.
 The new strategy, combined with other rapid branding changes, led to disappointing results for the company the following year.

 Discounts, markdowns, sales, whatever you want to call them, can be sticky areas for many retailers.

 On the one hand, they are great for creating a buzz about your brand.
 However, they also carry the possibility of hurting your brand value and conditioning shoppers to wait and shop at a later time.

 Make sure every markdown is calculated carefully with the help of competitive price intelligence.
 Make informed decisions about your discounts with Wiser, the ultimate retail intelligence engine for retail professionals.